 However, there’s a downside to this convenience.

-Since online loan companies don’t have a stringent application process, they usually offer small amounts up to Php 20,000.
+Since online loan companies don’t have a stringent application process, they usually offer small amounts up to ₱20,000.
 They also have a shorter loan payment period and a higher interest rate.

 Still, applying for the best online loans in the Philippines is a good choice if you’re looking for something easy, fast, and reliable.

-- The maximum loan amount possible is relatively low, with the average being Php 20,000
+- The maximum loan amount possible is relatively low, with the average being ₱20,000.

-A less-known loan financing body, peer-to-peer platforms (P2P platforms, for short), use the concept of crowdlending to link willing lenders and borrowers to each other.
+A less-known loan financing body, peer-to-peer lending platforms (P2P lending platforms, for short), use the concept of crowdlending to link willing lenders and borrowers to each other.

 P2P platforms allow borrowers to apply online, where willing lenders can fund them.
 These lenders can then get a higher return or interest from their investment.
 At the same time, borrowers can secure a loan quickly without worrying about getting rejected.

-This principle results in a win-win situation for both lenders and borrowers, who benefit from each other.
+This principle creates a win-win situation for lenders and borrowers benefitting from each other.

 Popular Loan Companies in the Philippines

 Now, let’s talk about some of the most popular loan companies in the Philippines to give you an idea of what they offer and why you should consider them if you’re planning to apply for a loan.